 Japan Airlines uses a zone-based award chart when flying its own metal, which is different from its partner airline chart.
 When flying partner American Airlines, the award chart is distance-based.

 Japan Airlines award space can be found on Japan Airlines’ website.
 When flying a Oneworld partner like American Airlines, search for award space on either the British Airways or Qantas websites.
 For help on finding Oneworld availability, check this guide on searching for award availability on Oneworld partners.

-When you locate Japan Airlines award flight availability, it’s important to note that flights can be booked one-way with the same number of miles required from Chicago, Dallas, and Los Angeles.
+When you locate an available Japan Airlines award flight, it’s important to note that flights can be booked one-way with the same number of miles required from Chicago, Dallas, and Los Angeles.

 If you’re flying American Airlines, use Great Circle Mapper to calculate your total trip distance.
 The round-trip distance will correspond to the number of miles required on the partner award chart.
 American Airlines flights can be booked one-way.

 Here are the round-trip redemption rates and an estimate of the taxes and fees for both Japan Airlines and American Airlines flights to Japan:

 Need help booking this award?
 Here’s a step-by-step guide to booking Japan Airlines business class.